PostHog/posthog.com/contents/blog/optimize-to-posthog.md

 Optimize made a big deal about preventing "flickering."
 The underlying reason for this is the site loading before the experiment data from Optimize loaded.
 Optimize solved this with an "anti-flicker" snippet which loads Optimize before the page loads.
 The problem with this method is that it hurts page performance needing to load an external service before the page loads.

 PostHog solves the flickering problem in a different, but similar way.
-It relies on [bootstrapping](/docs/feature-flags/bootstrapping) the experiments underlying feature flags.
+It relies on [bootstrapping](/docs/feature-flags/bootstrapping) the experiment's underlying feature flags.
 This enables experiments to be available as soon as the page loads.
 It also provides you control over the usage and implementation of the flags.

 To learn how to set up bootstrapping, check out these tutorials: